Sea Hags: The Story So Far Part 2

 After the demonstration, they began dressing themselves once more.
 During their conversation, Atroya explained how the hags used what they called "glamour" - magical illusions that could disguise even something as large as a ship, though she noted it was limited to mere disguise rather than true invisibility.
 Such magic could prove invaluable for La Carnalis, potentially allowing them to evade the Seneran patrols already searching for them.

 The hags served various teas during their conversation - kelp tea, black tea with a dash of milk, and rose tea.
 As they sipped their drinks, the discussion turned to matters of faith.
-Sister Sierre explained some aspects of the Divine Masochist church, particularly noting that the Venerable Matron had documented sexual proclivities - most famously becoming a slave to the daughter of the governor of Arzadad.
+Sister Sierre explained some aspects of the Divine Masochist church, particularly noting that the Venerable Matron had documented sexual proclivities - most famously becoming a slave to the daughter of the governor of Arzhadad.

 The conversation then shifted to the Reformist Church, a splinter group of Divine Masochists.
 Unlike the orthodox church, the Reformists believed the Devil of Hubris wasn't real, claiming everything was part of Orthodoxy.
 They had even corrupted their own Angel of Delight's teachings, insisting that everyone must enjoy pain.
 Hedwig, drawing from her Nuran upbringing, contrasted this with how they followed the Angel of Civilization in her homeland.